 When transmitting a MPDU that encapsulate a MSDU, a NGV STA shall use the date rate/MCS indicated by the data rate/MCS parameter of the radio environment request vector reated to the MSDU in the initiate transmission of the MPDU.
 In the retransmission of the MPDU, the data rate/MCS shall be no more than date rate/MCS indicated by the data rate/MCS parameter of the radio environment request vector related to the MSDU.

-When transmitting a MPDU that encapsulates a MSDU, a NGV STA shall use the number of spatial streams indicated by the number of spatial streams parameter of the radio environment request vector reated to the MSDU in the initiate transmission of the MPDU.
+When transmitting a MPDU that encapsulates a MSDU, a NGV STA shall use the number of spatial streams indicated by the number of spatial streams parameter of the radio environment request vector related to the MSDU in the initiate transmission of the MPDU.
 In the retransmission of the MPDU, the number of spatial streams shall be no more than number of spatial streams indicated by the number of spatial streams parameter of the radio environment request vector reated to the MSDU.

 A NGV STA shall transmit a frame that encapsulates a MSDU in an A-MPDU if the permitted aggregation parameter of the radio environment request vector related to the MSDU is equal to 1.
 Otherwise the NGV STA shall not aggregate the frame in an A-MPDU.